Stumbling Blocks

-Book cover of Stumbling Blocks by Jennifer Krebs
+by Jennifer Krebs

-My book will be published July 2025
+My book was published in July 2025

 Stumbling Blocks: A Second Generation Holocaust Memoir

 Paul, Jennifer’s father, was born in Germany in 1928.
-At age ten, just after Kristallnacht, his parents sent him and his older sisters to Belgium.
+At age ten, his parents sent him and his older sisters to Belgium just after Kristallnacht.
 There, they lived for two years with relatives they barely knew.
 In 1941, Paul’s parents reunited with the children and fled Germany.
 When Jennifer was born in the 1950s, she was called a lucky girl.
 She was born at a time of relative peace and safety.
 But she felt the presence of the people left behind, whose incomplete histories were told in fragments.
 Was this because no one knew what happened?
 Or was someone trying to protect her?
 Stumbling Blocks is Jennifer’s journey to find truth and meaning from the legacy of the Holocaust.

 Jennifer Krebs is the author of Stumbling Blocks, a second-generation Holocaust memoir that braids together Jennifer’s story with her father’s.
 It is a journey to find truth and meaning in the Holocaust legacy.
-Jennifer has written stories, articles, and professionally over a long career.
+Jennifer has written stories and articles professionally for over a long time.
 She lives part-time in California and part-time in New York.

 Jennifer Krebs’ additional professional and personal interests: